 Students/graduates can add information at any time, but it can only be submitted to Researchfish once a year in the defined submission period.
 Students/graduates can add to the information that they provide this year and submit this during the next submission period.

-We recommend that students/graduates do not leave their submission to the final day as there is likely to be a high volume of system use on that day and they may experience delays as a result.
+We recommend that students/graduates so not leave their submission to the final day as they will not have the time to resolve any queries and there is likely to be a high volume of system use on that day, meaning that they may experience delays.

 Do Supervisees still need to submit if they have no outcomes to report?